Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 BIO 111L General Biology II Laboratory (1 Credits)

-The second part of an introductory laboratory course for science majors designed as a hands-on study of the organismal level of biological systems.
+The second part of an introductory laboratory course for science majors, designed as a hands-on study of the organismal level of biological systems.
 Experimental topics in the course include the structure and function of prokaryotes, plants, and animals.
 The scientific method is emphasized as students collect, analyze, and discuss data relevance to each topic.

 BIO 163 Microbiology for the Health Sciences (3 Credits)